Are you trying to figure out where to stay in Tulum, Mexico?

 Diamante K is a tranquil hidden retreat that appeals to no-frills travelers who still want a hint of luxury in their lives.

-Located in Tulum’s North Beach area, just 1½ miles from the Tulum ruins, it fronts a lovely white-sand beach cove which is never crowded.
+It’s located in Tulum’s North Beach area, just 1½ miles from the Tulum ruins (a UNESCO World Heritage Site).
+And it fronts a lovely white sand beach cove which is never crowded.
 Blissful!